Updated: Jul 21

 - Is quick to conform

 Let's compare this situation to an individual with a higher level of differentiation.
 They go into a relationship feeling whole.
 They WANT a partner to experience life with and they don’t need to feel needed.
-They honor their partner’s separate identity, and do not feel threatened when they have disagreements.
-If their partner no longer wants to be with them, they examine the relationship to see if there are any learning opportunities.
-They recognize that breaking up will be okay, even if it does not feel okay in the moment, because they do not need this person in order to thrive.
+They honor their partner’s separate identity, and do not feel threatened when they have disagreements or separate interests.
+If their partner no longer wants to be with them, they can examine the relationship to see if there are any areas of growth.
+They can recognize that breaking up will be okay, even if it does not feel okay in the moment, because they do not “need” this person in order to feel alive.
 They can move on from this relationship and not let it determine how they view themselves and relate to others.

 (1) Schnarch, D. (2009).
 Passionate marriage: Keeping love and intimacy alive in committed couples.
 New York, NY: W. W. Norton & Company